 Adjunct Associate Professor

 Dr. Ebad Jahangir first joined Columbia University’s Industrial Engineering and Operations Research Department in January 2012 teaching a course in Applied Systems Engineering.
-He currently works as the Discipline Chief for Propulsion Systems Integration in Pratt & Whitney, a division...
+He currently leads Model Based Systems Engineering projects in United Technologies Systems and Controls...

 IEORE4521 Systems Engineering Tools and Methods

 Systems engineering as a technical discipline needs both qualitative and quantitative tools / methods to understand customer requirements, explore design options, design robust and optimized systems, and validate designs in the intended environments.
 This class is an introduction to the quantitative and semi-quantitative toolset that is primarily concerned with generating and managing information.
 These tools and methods can be broadly categorized by their use.
 The categories and some examples under these categories are provided below:

 Requirements Management: MBSE, Systemic Textual Analysis, Viewpoint Analysis, QFD, Functional Modeling, Need Means Analysis, Function Means Analysis, Holistic Requirements Model, Stakeholder Map